 Van Creek is a tributary of the East Branch of the Maple River.
-The creek is approximately 2.43 miles long and the East Branch of the Maple River is classified as a Blue Ribbon Trout Stream by the State of Michigan.
+The creek is nearly 8 miles long.
+It flows into the East Branch of the Maple River, which is classified as a Blue Ribbon Trout Stream by the State of Michigan.
 Van Creek has been included in the WQPP monitoring design beginning in 2011.
 Since there is minimal data for this creek, the monitoring duration is May-October every year.
 However, due to time constraints, vacancy in staff, and the issuance of an approved QAPP, monitoring did not begin until June of 2011.
 Two stretches of the creek are within two land bases owned by the Tribe.
 Therefore, EPA approved standards and uses could be applied on these reaches.

 LTBB has a 75.7 acre wild game preserve, Waawaashkesh, where seeps and groundwater contribute to the origin of Van Creek.
 A Floristic Quality Assessment was completed in 2014 on Waawaashkesh.

 The following Tribal uses are applied to the upstream site of Van Creek (VNC2); IAW, CF, AQ and PSC.
 Tribal uses applied at the downstream site of Van Creek (VNC1) are; IAW, CF, and PSC.
 Primary use at both sites is IAW.
 The primary use and all other uses are supported at VNC2.
 VNC1 is not fully supporting its' assigned draft uses.